fconcepts-implgame/FCILisp/README.md

 # Syntax

-Everything is an expression in FciLisp.
+Everything is an expression in FCILisp.

 Expressions consist of lists and others, called atoms.

 Atoms are further subdevided.

-FciLisp has pairs and atoms as first-class objects (hereafter, the first-class object is called "value").
+FCILisp has pairs and atoms as first-class objects (hereafter, the first-class object is called "value").

 Atoms are natural numbers, symbols, functions, and recursive functions.